Chemical and Process Engineering

 - Designing technology to assist people with disabilities.

 The pharmaceutical industry discovers, develops, makes and sells medicines.
-Some 24,500 people are directly employed in the pharmaceutical industry in Ireland and of these over half are are highly trained graduates.
+Nine of the top ten multinational pharma companies in the world have substantial operations in Ireland.
+Some 24,500 people are directly employed in the pharmaceutical industry in Ireland and of these over half are highly trained graduates.
+The sector actually employs 25% of all PhD researchers!
 An additional 24,000+ are indirectly employed, providing support services, according to IDA Ireland.

 [View Sector Infographic here]